TylerLubeck/comp20-team3/README.md

 preferences. (e.g. genre, local bands only, etc.)

 ###APIs###

-* Google Maps (As required)
+* Google Maps API
-* Echonest
-* Google Graphs
+* Google Graphs API
-* Potentially Youtube
-* Facebook

 ###A Note on Music Providers###

 Two options:

 * I believe echonest provides 30 second song clips.
 We can safely use these.
 * We can use youtube videos.
 Put the video in a div and hide the div, and I believe it will still play.
 This is very bad for mobile services as it means more data usage and more bandwidth, but we will be able to get whole songs.

-Either way, should this product go live, we should find a way to rent music.
+* Either way, should this product go live, we should find a way to rent music.

 ###Mock-Ups###
 ![Computer Generated Mock-Ups][mockup]